HannahEnsignGeorge/HannahEnsignGeorge.github.io/_posts/Step-By-Step-Guide.md

 ---
 # How to Omeka: a Step By Step Guide #

 1. Create an account on Omeka.
-Various 'plans' will be available to choose, but look for the 'trial' plan, which lets you use Omeka for free.
+Various plans will be available to choose, but look for the 'trial' plan, which lets you use Omeka for free.
 2. Creating a collection.
 Your collection is where you gather and organize your exhibit items.
 3. Add items and item metadata.
     * Upload the files you want to use in your Omeka exhbit to your Omeka collection.